 ABOUT THE TOWN.

-The Mayor is the Chief Executive Officer of the Town, in charge of carrying out the policies set by the Town Council, and also chairs the council meetings.
-The Mayor is not a council member, but can vote in some special circumstances.
-The Town Council is the legislative authority of the Town and has the power to enact laws and policies, consistent with state law, needed or desired to regulate affairs within the jurisdiction of the Town or it's service areas.
+, Cathlamet has an elected mayor and five nonpartisan council members each serving a 4-year term.
+The mayor is the chief executive and administrative officer of the town in charge of carrying out the policies set by the town council and of seeing that local laws are enforced, and the town council is the legislative authority of the town and has the power to enact laws and policies, consistent with state law, needed or desired to regulate local and municipal affairs within the jurisdiction of the town or its service areas.

 The Town of Cathlamet (Kath-LAM-et) perches on a rugged shoreline of the Columbia River in southwest Washington State.
 Before the Town of Cathlamet came into existence, the area on which it stands was a Native American village occupied by the Wahkiakum tribe.
 The name "Cathlamet" is said to have come from the local Chinookan language spoken by the tribe that refers to a "rocky stretch of river channel".
 The Wahkiakum were here when Lewis and Clark passed through on their way to the Pacific Ocean in November 1805 and were here to greet the fur traders who followed.
 The traders also brought disease into the villages of the Wahkiakum, which decimated much of the tribe by the late 1830’s.